practicusai/docs/docs/setup-guide.md

 ## References

 ### AWS Account Creation
-Practicus AI cloud worker nodes can start and stop with a click using our app, and they run in your Amazon Web Services (AWS) cloud account in a fully isolated fashion.
+Practicus AI Cloud Workers can start and stop with a click using our app, and they run in your Amazon Web Services (AWS) cloud account in a fully isolated fashion.
 This way we can offer you 100% privacy.

 Please follow the below steps to create a **free** AWS account.